thinkum/commonide/README.md

-        - Thus, in a remark, even a Java software infrastructure is, nonetheless, an infrastructure -- in any manner, with regards to pedagogic defintiions of IT -- an infrastructure, entailing some discrete systems management tasks. (**Ed NB:** Moreover, at some IT sites, it may be construed as an infrastructure to avoid -- perhaps, not only due to the particular management of the Java brand name and the effective erasure of the Sun Microsystems brnd name, subsequent of Sun Microsystems' acquisition by Oracle, furthemore due to concerns with regards to the very infrastructure-intensive nature of server-side Java software applications, at many of a "Web Scale" in service development and service application hosting.
+        - Thus, in a remark, even a Java software infrastructure is, nonetheless, an infrastructure -- in any manner, with regards to pedagogic definitions of IT -- an infrastructure, entailing some discrete systems management tasks. (**Ed NB:** Moreover, at some IT sites, it may be construed as an infrastructure to avoid -- perhaps, not only due to the particular management of the Java brand name and the effective erasure of the Sun Microsystems brand name, subsequent of Sun Microsystems' acquisition by Oracle, furthermore due to concerns with regards to the very infrastructure-intensive nature of server-side Java software applications, at many of a "Web Scale" in service development and service application hosting.
 If only